edevost/foxmask/README.md

 You first need to generate the masks with generatemasks.py.
 - python generatemasks.py

-This will take as input the sample images located in the Images folder.
+This will take as input the sample images located in the Images folder and creates Masks in the MasksResults folder.
+Once the masks are generated, you can run foxcount.py to count the foxes on the images.

-The masks will then be
-masks, you can run foxcountRW.py on theses masks.
-See code for detailed documentation.